 This article delves into the principles of creating healthy landscapes that foster well-being and sustainability.
 Explore innovative strategies that enhance biodiversity, improve air quality, and promote community engagement.
 Discover how thoughtful landscape design can transform urban spaces into thriving environments that benefit both people and nature.

-Renovations of the Charleston Heights Community Center and Park are almost complete.
+Renovations of the Ernest & Betty Becker Family Technology Center and Recreation Park are complete.
 The tech-heavy park and community center is located in the northeast corner of the Las Vegas Valley.
 Learn more about the park’s design that blends vintage tech and new tech and some of the challenges our planning and landscape architecture team overcame.

 The world has shifted and so has the way we do business.
 For our team, this includes the due diligence process.
 Learn more about how this has also changed for governing agencies and developers.